 The dean has the option to provide feedback and send the course back to the department chair.

 In that scenario, the respective college curriculum committee must review the proposal, the dean’s comments and the department chair’s response before deciding whether to approve or reject the course.

 The university curriculum committee’s fall 2017 report stated that the committee and the faculty senate “realized that a new review policy was needed after the spring 2017 media coverage connected with a special topics course in CCOM.”

 According to the report, the committee met with many sources, including the faculty senate, provost, deans, registrar’s office and individual faculty members before completing the new review process.

-This semester, Morris said the faculty senate created a temporary process for special topics courses.
+This semester, Morris said a temporary process for special topics courses was in place this semester.
 It included having a group of faculty peers review a course proposal before moving on to the dean for final approval.
 Morris said with this process, faculty members could express concerns they might have had.

 Morris added that the new process is like a stop gap measure so the university knows what special topics courses are going to be a part of the curriculum.